-What to do if you’re struggling to pay your energy bills
+Get help if you’re behind with your energy bills

 If you’re struggling to afford your gas and electricity bills, contact your supplier to discuss ways to pay what you owe them.